MichaelKora/neo4j-benchmark/README.md

 ## Prerequisites

-    - Download the data zip file and store it under `resources/python-producer`
+    - Download the [data-zip](https://tubcloud.tu-berlin.de/f/3518814196) file and store it under `resources/python-producer`
     - Generate a pair of ssh keys called `gcp_tf/gcp_tf.pub` and store them under the directory named `keys` in the root dir.

 ## Create instance